jayeshmotwani/PaySwitch/README.md

 cd PaySwitch
 ```

+### 2. Start local Server
+Make sure your xampp/wamp is up and running.
+Open xampp and click start on Apache. (don't have xampp, install from <a href="https://www.apachefriends.org/download.html" target="_blank">here</a>

 ### 3. Run the Project
-Make sure your xampp/wamp is up and running

 Now, open your browser and visit `http://localhost/PaySwitch/` to see the magic happen!

 ## Notes from the Developer